The ecommerce industry is finally turning to retention as acquisition is no longer cheap enough to make money on single orders.

 Retain your customers and make profit.
 Here’s how.

 It baffles me how some online stores do business: they concentrate on the first-time visitors and completely ignore the returning ones.

-They need to be paying lots and lots to acquire new customers all the time because I don’t see how anybody would go back to shop from them again.
+They need to be paying lots and lots to acquire new customers all the time because return purchase rate is not a focus.

 The right thing to do here is to make a good first impression and improve it every time those customers come back.